ameekkhan/ameeqsort/README.md

 All the benchmarks was on Windows 10 64 bit operating system and the source code was compiled on Java JDK 1.8

-When I ran all the sorts on the 1024 random integers below are the exection time in nanoseconds.
+When I ran all the sorts on the 1024 random integers below are the exection time in nanoseconds with single iteration.

  - Execution Time of MergeSort++ in milli seconds: 735900
  - Execution Time of Timsort in milli seconds: 1200200